 Ajay Umat is senior editor at The Times of India.
 He was editor of Divya Bhaskar, the largest circulating Gujarati daily.
 He is also the President of the Governing Council of the Gujarati Media Club.
 In a career spanning over two decades, he has served as the former Resident Editor of the Gujarati edition of the Times of India, besides being associated with the India Today group and Gujarat Samachar.
 He was invited to participate in the ‘International Visitors Leadership’ programme on Investigative Journalism sponsored by the U.S. Department of State.
 In 2010 he was awarded the prestigious Harindra Dave Smurti Paritoshak for his contribution to journalism.
 Umat is based in Ahmedabad.

 Krishna Warrier began his career as a trainee journalist with MiD DAY.
 He left the paper 22 years later years as Executive Editor, after helping launch its editions in Bangalore, Delhi and Pune.
-He is currently Editor of Readers Digest.
+He held a senior editorial assignment at Readers Digest.
 He is passionate about languages, table tennis, history and classical music in that order.

 The biographical details contain the present institutional/organizational affiliation of the mentors for informational purposes only.
 It does not constitute an endorsement or approval of Journalism Mentor by these media organizations or vice versa.
 Mentors serve only in a personal capacity.